12. Chasing a Ghost

 Did some finger drumming.

-Across from where he sat, an antique console covered with family pictures: Sara and Kevin’s most recent ancestors.
+Across from where he sat was an antique console covered with family pictures: Sara and Kevin’s most recent ancestors.

 He looked fondly at the pictures for, like, the millionth time.